 In the last decade, studies of personalism, supremacy, and populism and the relation of these traits to the expansion of far-right expressions in Latin America have deepened.
 These studies have focused on problematising the concept of populism, understanding its regional particularities in their specific historical, social and political contexts (Gidron & Hall, 2017).
 Studies on personalism and supremacism have sought to understand the weaknesses of public institutions and presidentialist constitutionalism in the face of the emergence of different forms of authoritarianism in Latin America (see Hawkins, 2010; Horowitz, 1999).

 Populism has long been a defining feature of Latin American politics, emerging in various historical moments as a response to crises of representation and dissatisfaction with the political establishment.

-While populism in the region has traditionally been associated with leftist leaders such as Juan Domingo Perón or Hugo Chávez, the rise of right-wing populisms in recent years marks a significant shift (Mansbridge & Macedo, 2019).
+In contemporary political discourse, populism is often conflated with demagoguery or viewed as a lament for the decline of liberal representative democracy, rather than understood as a distinct analytical category.
+Ernesto Laclau, in La razón populista (2005), redefines populism as a political logic that articulates unsatisfied popular demands around a unifying, often symbolic, leader, offering a way to challenge institutional systems unable to address collective needs.
+In contrast, Federico Finchelstein (2017) explores the ideological roots of populism in the authoritarian modern tradition, emphasising its potential for both progressive transformation and authoritarian drift.While populism in the region has traditionally been associated with leftist leaders such as Juan Domingo Perón or Hugo Chávez, the rise of right-wing populisms in recent years marks a significant shift (Mansbridge & Macedo, 2019).

 Unlike their predecessors, profiles like Jair Bolsonaro and Nayib Bukele deploy populist strategies to advance conservative, punitive, and exclusionary agendas.
-These leaders, emerging in the 2010s and 2020s, build on the populist traditions of past movements, but differentiate themselves by their embracement of a reactionary and authoritarian rhetoric that targets specific social and cultural changes (Landau, 2020).
-The historical roots of right-wing populism in Latin America can be traced back to complex processes of political and cultural formation, where the construction of collective identities through subjectivity and symbolism plays a central role.
+These leaders, emerging in the 2010s and 2020s, build on the populist traditions of past movements, but differentiate themselves by their embracement of a reactionary and authoritarian rhetoric against specific social and cultural and legal changes such as advances in women's rights, LGBTQ+ or the fight against racial discrimination.
+(Landau, 2020).
+The historical roots of right-wing populism in Latin America can be traced back to complex processes of political and cultural transformation, where the construction of collective identities through subjectivity and symbolism plays a central role.